An apparatus to manipulate and identify individual Ba ions from bulk liquid Xe: Introduction

 In order to model and test the final application, the development of this process must use very small numbers of Ba atoms.
 Removal of Ba from the substrate leads to elimination of the signal, making this measurement intrinsically destructive.
 Therefore careful control over all aspects of the system is necessary for effective operation.

 To help identify the signal, a time-of-flight (TOF) spectrometer separates Ba ions from other species that are ionized due to various undesirable effects.
 This extra selectivity complements and cross-checks that of the RIS process.
 In order to maximize the recovery of Ba, the TOF spectrometer is optimized for ion transport efficiency.
 The TOF of each ion detected is recorded for later analysis.
+A practical realization of the Ba tagging technique in double-beta decay may use a TOF system similar to the one described here or, for optimal signal identification, an ion trap with spectroscopic readout such as the one described in~\cite{Green:2007vq}.

-In the system, Ba ions are produced by two sources using radioactive decays; one is driven by the recoils of an $\alpha$~decay~\cite{montero_diez_simple_2010} (appropriate for initial tests in vacuum), while the other is a $^{252}$Cf fission source that produces Ba ions directly (to be used for tests in liquid xenon), similar to radioactive beam sources~\cite{savard_radioactive_2008}.
+In the system, Ba can be produced by two sources using radioactive decays; one is driven by the recoils of an $\alpha$~decay~\cite{montero_diez_simple_2010} (appropriate for initial tests in vacuum), while the other is a $^{252}$Cf fission source that produces Ba ions directly (to be used for tests in liquid xenon), similar to radioactive beam sources~\cite{savard_radioactive_2008}.
 Because these sources produce Ba ions at a fixed location, there is no need to search the entire LXe volume.
 Mechanical systems to position a probe at any location within a large LXe TPC will be developed separately for nEXO.

 We describe a system, shown in Figure~\ref{fig:OperationSchematic}, capable of testing extraction and identification of Ba$^+$ ions intentionally deposited in LXe.
 The substrate mounted on the end of the probe is moved into the LXe to deposit Ba ions from the source.
 The substrate is then moved to the RIS chamber, and the gate valve (GV1) is closed to isolate the RIS chamber from the LXe cell.
 The RIS chamber is evacuated by a combination of cryopumping and the turbomolecular pump (TMP) through GV3, and finally GV2 is opened to the TOF spectrometer for identification of atoms desorbed and re-ionized.